Executive Summary

 Speed, UX, and cost-effectiveness are top priorities.
 You want a platform that finance teams can adopt quickly and maintain independently.

 Enterprise-scale complexity, multi-departmental planning, and existing Anaplan expertise drive your requirements.
-You need the platform that handles massive dimensionality.

 Do you want a modern, fast, flexible FP&A platform (Pigment), or an enterprise-scale connected planning ecosystem (Anaplan)?